sambrannon/sass-theme-switcher/README.md

 This will leave set up Gulp to watch the scss directory

 That's pretty much it.
-Check out the `index.html` file in your favortie browser to see the site.
+Check out the `index.html` file in your favorite browser to see the site.